Spiny Oakworm Moth (Anisota stigma)

 Description and Identification

 The larva is brown, with an orange-brown head.
-As its name suggests, their body is covered with two black spines, protruding from either side of the black stripe running down their backs.
-There are especially long spines close to the head, and their entire body is covered with white dots.
+As its name suggests, their body has an entirely spiny appearance, covered with two black spines, protruding from either side of the black stripe running down their backs.
+The spines close to their head seem immensely long.
+Besides the spiny projections, their whole body remain covered with white dots.

 They pupate underground in the winter.